 Depends on the exchange.
-Coinbase, for example, allows you to buy litecoins and Ethereum with credit card.
-Coinmama, on the other hand, supports Bitcoin, litecoin, ether and cardano.
+Coinbase, for example, allows you to buy Litecoin and Ethereum with credit card.
+Coinmama, on the other hand, supports Bitcoin, Litecoin and Ethereum

 Why do I have to buy bitcoins with credit card in order to buy other cryptocurrencies?

 This is because most other cryptocurrencies are traded against Bitcoin.
 The liquidity for altcoins against the US dollar is often very poor.
 But on the other hand, the liquidity against BTC is usually very good.
 So it's easy to get other currencies once you have bitcoins, but not easy to get other currencies without having BTC first.

 Did banks ban buying cryptocurrency with credit card?

 In the USA, some banks are blocking users from buying cryptocurrency on credit.
 Some banks may treat crypto purchases with a credit card as cash advances that have additional fees associated with them.
 This would seem a resaonable practice since crypto is usable instantly and is basically like cash.
 This may be why debit card purchases appear to still be working.
 European users still appear to be able to buy crypto with a credit card.